manjulamishra/beautiful-jekyll/usefulcode.md

      'Untitled.xlsx',
      'Untitled.ipynb']

-### 2.How to return middle 3 chars of any odd string?
+### 2.How to return middle 3 chars of any odd length string?
 Given a string of odd length of 5 or greater, return a string made of the middle three chars of a given String.

 ```python